csteinmetz1/aes-presenters-145th/README.md

 # aes-presenters-145th
-Analysis of presesnters at the 145th AES Convention October 17-21, 2018 - New York, New York
+Analysis of presenters at the 145th AES Convention October 17-21, 2018 - New York, New York

 ## Summary